ucsc/compromisedaccountdb/README.md

       else: keep as 'None'
-    fileType = None #Change to 'xlsx' if .xlsx file, else: keep as 'None' fileName = '' #Name of file if in same folder, or path to file dateAdded = None #Insert date of dump, else: keep as 'None' dumpName = None #Insert name of password dump, else: keep as 'None'
+    fileType = None #Change to 'xlsx' if .xlsx file, else: keep as 'None' fileName = '' #Name of file if in same folder, or path to file dateAdded = None #Insert date of dump, else: keep as 'None',
+      #database dependent
+    dumpName = None #Insert name of password dump, else: keep as 'None'

   Special Cases:
-    1. If text file contains usernames only: matchPassword = 'false'
+    1. If text file contains usernames only WITH a domain: matchPassword = 'false'
+    2. If text file contains usernames only WITHOUT a domain: noEmailFormat = 'true' matchPassword = 'false'
-    2. To load in data to database only: dataOnly = 'true'
+    3. To load in data to database only: dataOnly = 'true'
 ```